fsvreddit/automodmail/redditWiki.md

 `subject` matches the subject of the incoming modmail, and performs a case-insensitive match on the term or terms included.
 Likewise `body` matches the body of the incoming modmail.

-`subject_regex` and `body_regex` likewise check the subject and body, but this time using regular expressions.
+`subject_regex` and `body_regex` likewise check the subject and body, but this time using regular expressions, which ignore case.

 All four of these modmail properties checks can take a single value or an array of values.
 The following are all valid: